home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 To display your schedule as a valid `select` option for this integration, ensure that the schedule has a minimal of two schedule points.

-### Anna as a zone thermostat
+### Anna connected to Adam

-If you are using your Anna as part of your adam zone control system, it cannot be configured as a smart thermostat.
+If you are using your Anna as part of your Adam zone control system, it becomes a zone thermostat, and cannot be configured as a smart thermostat.
 The integration will not discover your Anna or allow manual configuration.

 ### Anna with Elga